Steve-Fenton/astro-accelerator/src/pages/index.md

 >
 > It's clean semantic HTML, simple CSS, and some minor non-essential enhancements in plain JavaScript. <cite>Steve Fenton</cite>

-Out of the box, Astro Boilerplate is a "top scores" high-performance website in the Pagespeed lab.
+Out of the box, Astro Accelerator is a "top scores" high-performance website in the Pagespeed lab.
 [Pagespeed Insights](https://developers.google.com/speed/docs/insights/v5/about?hl=en-US) tests website performance on mobile and desktop across a number of measurements.

 :img{ src="/img/astro-lighthouse.png" alt="Astro Lighthouse Score (100% in all categories)" loading="lazy" }

-Test scores aren't everything, but Astro Boilerplate is light and fast.
+Test scores aren't everything, but Astro Accelerator is light and fast.